algonell/traders-tools/README.md

   * Symbols can be combined with other symbols.
   * Small topic is either one line or condensed multiple lines.
   * Big topic is surrounded by @ symbols and contains small topics.
-  * Code blocks / comments appear verbatim without any symbols.
+  * Code blocks/comments appear verbatim without any symbols.
   * When in flow, elaboration hyphens can be omitted.

 * Examples: